 Gift Money: Struggling to save for your down payment?
 If you have loved ones who want to help you, FHA loans accept gift money as a source of down payment or other funds.
 There are some limits and additional rules, so be sure to discuss your situation with your lender.

 Competitive Interest Rates: FHA loan rates are comparable to conventional mortgage rates.

-Credit History and Loan Eligibility: FHA loans can work for many borrowers when traditional loans can’t, due to the fact that they have looser credit score requirements.
-FHA lenders will look at your complete financial picture, including your ability to pay for things like your rent, utilities, auto, student loans, and more.
+Credit History and Loan Eligibility: FHA loans can work for many borrowers when traditional loans can’t because they have looser credit score requirements.
+FHA lenders will look at your complete financial picture, including your ability to pay for things like rent, utilities, auto, student loans and more.

-Non-Occupying Co-Borrowers are Allowed: If your debt to income ratio is high, a co-borrower (and their income) can help you qualify for a loan you would not otherwise be eligible for, just like a conventional loan.
+Non-Occupying Co-Borrowers are Allowed: If your debt-to-income ratio is high, a co-borrower (and their income) can help you qualify for a loan you would not otherwise be eligible for.
 Co-borrowers have ownership interest and are listed on the home’s title.
 They must sign all loan documents and will be obligated to pay the monthly payments if you ultimately cannot.
 FHA loans allow you to have a co-borrower who won’t be living with you, such as a family member who lives elsewhere.

 FHA Loan Requirements for Single-Family and Other Properties

-As a buyer, once you have met all of the FHA loan requirements, it’s time to look at the property you want to buy.
+Once you have met all of the FHA loan requirements, it’s time to look at the property you want to purchase.
 There are certain requirements that your future home must meet as well.
-HUD has minimum property requirements to ensure that any home that the FHA insures will be a good investment for both the buyer and the lender.
-Those requirements ensure that the home must be:
+HUD has minimum property requirements to ensure that any home the FHA insures will be a good investment for both the buyer and the lender.
+Those requirements ensure the home must be: